Inclusive Science Teaching

-This USO funded workshop will provide the space to share own personal experiences and doubts, jointly discuss different approaches to tackle EDI aspects in the field of science teaching and gain a better understanding of what is at stake when it comes to equity in education.
-The two-sessions workshop intends to empower teachers from the Faculty of Science to embrace inclusive teaching as an ongoing process that does not take place overnight but rather is a cycle that involves reflection and comes from a genuine place.
+This workshop consisting of 2 sessions will provide the space to share own personal experiences and doubts, jointly discuss different approaches to tackle EDI aspects in the field of science teaching and gain a better understanding of what is at stake when it comes to equity in education.
+The workshop intends to empower teachers from the Faculty of Science to embrace inclusive teaching as an ongoing process that does not take place overnight but rather is a cycle that involves reflection and comes from a genuine place.

 - _____ (2013).
 Reducing early school leaving: Key messages and policy support.
 Final Report of the Thematic Working Group on Early School Leaving.
 Brussels: European Committee.

 - _____ (2015).
 Joint Report of the Council and the Commission on the implementation of the Strategic framework for European cooperation in education and training(ET2020).
 New priorities for European cooperation in education and training.
 Brussels: European Union.

 - Ainley, J., Pratt, D. and Hansen, A. (2006).
 Connecting engagement and focus in pedagogic task design (PDF) British Educational Research Journal, 32(1), 23-38.
 10.1080/01411920500401971

 - Akkerman, S. F., Bakker, A. and Penuel, W. R. (2021).
 Relevance of educational research: An ontological conceptualization (PDF) Educational Researcher, 50(6), 414–424

 - Amaral, O., Garrison, L. and Klentschy, M. (2002).
 Helping English learners increase achievement through inquiry-based science instruction Bilingual Research Journal, 26(2), 213–239